As a follow-up to my Mass Combat Post, I wanted to go ahead and test two of the best-looking systems in Actual Play.

 Round 4, the battle is mostly over, both defender units in the south and the sniper concentrate on the one unit.
 With two more sixes, they rout the last unit, only the command unit remains, and retreats in good order.

 Roll Throw Me A 6 the battle turned out very, very similar to the actual in-game result, with the only difference being that it took more turns because the initial surprise volley failed to hurt the attackers in any legitimate manner.

 Holding up very well!

 How did it go?

 Roll Me A 6 Throw Me A 6 was quite a good lot more abstract and removed from the actual soldier, more chess-like, or more similar to tabletop wargames, while S&W still felt like fighting among individuals, basically more like we are still inside an RPG; more exciting, engaging, personal.

 Result-wise the simpler version turned out like the free-form improvised combat I was running in the game.
 The S&W style battle was much bloodier and ended less beautifully, from a PC point of view: It was only the beginning of a hard struggle, room to room.

 With this result, the whole adventure would have taken a very different turn.
 How did it turn out so differently?
 The northern theatre saw three critical successes and several great damage rolls that were multiplied by the number of soldiers.
 Throw Me A 6 does not know crits, at all.
 My freeform-game does know crits, but they come up for individual soldiers, not for the whole bunch.
 In other words: S&W mass combat can be more excessive than normal RPG results, and much more excessive than Throw Me A 6.
-Roll Me A 6 calms the whole battle down and reduces it to general outcomes.
+Throw Me A 6 calms the whole battle down and reduces it to general outcomes.
 S&W ramps them up to full action.

 So I would say that in fact, the cooler, level-headed abstract approach is less entertaining, but more believable than the wild, howling Swords & Wizardry.

 - Throw Me A 6 is superior in reliable results.

 - Swords & Wizardry is superior in action, mayhem, and entertainment.